Bin it – don’t block it

 Myth: ‘Flushable’ products are safe to put in the loo

 Many companies market products as ‘flushable’.
 But these wipes contain plastic, so they won’t break down the same way as toilet paper does.
 Although they’ll probably disappear when you flush, they won’t completely leave your drains.
 Pop them in the bin to be safe.
+The only exception is wipes with the 'Fine to Flush' mark as they've been designed to break down in the drain.

 How we're keeping life flowing